Pork Cooking Times

 5-7 lbs.
 2 1/2 - 3 hours Soak covered in water 24 hours before cooking; drain.
 Add 2 cups fresh water to bag to cook.
 Fork Tender

 Oven Bag Instructions: Preheat the oven to 325°F. Add 1 tablespoon flour to the oven bag and distribute evenly on the inside of the bag prior to inserting the cut of pork.
-Remove the meat from the oven when the meat thermometer reaches the temperature listed or when the meat is fork tender.
+Remove the meat from the oven when the meat thermometer reaches the temperature listed or when the meat is fork tender (see the note at the top of the Oven Bag Cooking Chart in regard to cooking times).
 If using a turkey-size oven bag for a pork cut smaller than 12 lbs., gather the oven bag loosely around the meat allowing room for heat circulation; then close the bag with a nylon tie, and cut away any excess oven bag.

 pork cooking times